dfinity/wg-identity-authentication/topics/icrc_33_call_canister.md

     else
         alt Canister supports ICRC-21
-            Note over S,C: Follow the ICRC-21 standard else Canister does not support ICRC-21
-            S ->> U: Display warning and canister call details (canisterId, sender, method, arg) Note over S,U: The warning should inform the user that the canister does not support ICRC-21<br/>The arguments should be decoded, otherwise another warning must be displayed end
+            Note over S,C: Follow the ICRC-21 standard else Canister does not support ICRC-21 and signer does not support blind signing S ->> RP: Error response: No consent message (20201) Note over RP,S: Abort interaction, do not proceed further. else Canister does not support ICRC-21 and signer supports blind signing S ->> U: Display warning and canister call details (canisterId, sender, method, arg) Note over S,U: The warning must inform the user that the canister does not support ICRC-21<br/>The arguments should be decoded, otherwise a stronger warning must be displayed end
         alt Approved
             U ->> S: Approve request